-With regard to the 2011 transfer from the UK to Switzerland, in the AG's view compatibility with the freedom of establishment should not be assessed based on a comparison of a transfer between two UK sister companies with an equivalent transfer from a UK company to a non-resident sister company.
-Rather, the analysis should be performed from the perspective of the Dutch parent company, which, in light of the freedom of establishment, has the right to have its UK subsidiary treated under the same conditions as those applicable for parent companies resident in the UK.

-Based on this premise, the AG noted that the UK group transfer rules do not entail any difference in treatment according to the place of tax residence of the parent company and that the 2011 disposal would have been taxable even if the plaintiff's parent company was a UK resident.
-Therefore, in the AG's view, the UK does not treat the subsidiary of a parent resident in another Member State less favorably than a comparable subsidiary of a UK parent.
-On these grounds, the AG recommended that the CJEU finds that the freedom of establishment does not preclude the imposition of an immediate tax charge in respect to the 2011 disposal.
+With regard to the 2011 transfer from the UK to Switzerland, the CJEU confirmed the AG's view that the analysis should be performed from the perspective of the Dutch parent company.
+It is this company which, in light of the freedom of establishment, has the right to have its UK subsidiary treated under the same conditions as those applicable for parent companies resident in the UK.
+In this context, the Court noted that the UK group transfer rules do not entail any difference in treatment according to the place of tax residence of the parent company was a UK resident.
+Therefore, in the Court's view, the UK did not treat the subsidiary of a parent resident in a Member State less favorably than a comparable subsidiary of a UK parent.
+On these grounds, the CJEU held that EU law does not preclude the imposition of an immediate tax charge in respect of the 2011 disposal.

-The AG continued by analyzing whether the disputed rules represent a disproportionate restriction on freedom of establishment in respect to the 2014 disposal.
-Whilst expressing disagreement with the interpretation, the AG noted that both parties agreed that the group transfer rules may constitute a restriction on the freedom of establishment due to the difference in tax treatment depending on the tax residence of the recipient (i.e. tax neutral for UK buyers as opposed to immediate taxation for Dutch buyers).
-The AG also noted that the only point on which parties disagreed was whether the consequences of the rules (i.e. immediate taxation for intra-group transfers where the buyer is non-resident, without any option to defer payment) represented a proportionate measure.
-On this issue, the AG rejected the plaintiff's arguments which were based on settled case-law related to exit taxes.
-The AG recalled that the CJEU rejected the immediate recovery of exit taxes on the ground that such taxes were imposed on unrealized capital gains and therefore created disadvantages in terms of liquidity for taxpayers.
-Nevertheless, in the case under dispute, the plaintiff received a market value remuneration for both disposals and therefore the taxpayer is not faced with a liquidity problem.
-Therefore, in the AG's view, the assessment of proportionality should not rely on exit taxes case-law and instead should focus on the non-payment risk Member States would face if they allowed payment deferral for realized cross-border capital gains.
-On these grounds, the AG took the view that immediate taxation represented a proportionate measure to achieve the objective of the rules (i.e. preserve a balanced allocation of taxing powers).
+The Court continued by analyzing whether imposing an immediate charge with respect to the 2014 disposal is precluded by EU law.
+The CJEU noted that it is common ground between the parties that the disputed rules represent a restriction on the freedom of establishment - due to the difference in tax treatment depending on the tax residence of the recipient (i.e. tax neutral for UK buyers as opposed to immediate taxation for Dutch buyers).
+The only point on which the parties disagreed was whether the consequences of the rules (i.e. immediate taxation for intra-group transfers where the buyer is non-resident, without any option to defer payment) represented a proportionate measure.

+On this issue, and in line with the AG's recommendation, the Court rejected the plaintiff's arguments which were based on settled case-law related to exit taxes.
+The Court noted that such cases relate to the immediate recovery of exit taxes on the ground that such taxes were imposed on unrealized capital gains and therefore created disadvantages in terms of liquidity for taxpayers.
+However, in the case under dispute, the plaintiff received a remuneration corresponding to the market value of the assets disposed of and therefore the taxpayer was not faced with a liquidity problem.
+Tax authorities must ensure that the tax on the capital gains realized during the period in which the assets are within their tax jurisdiction is paid.
+Given the risk that the tax is not paid may increase with the passage of time, the Court considered that immediate taxation appears a proportionate measure to achieve the objective of the rules (i.e. to preserve a balanced allocation of taxing powers).

-EU Tax Centre comment
+ETC comment

+The CJEU decision is consistent with its previous case-law on determining the prevailing freedom in cases where both the free movement of capital and the freedom of establishment might be relevant.
+The ruling also clarifies that the case-law on exit taxation can generally not be extrapolated to cases where the plaintiff received a market value remuneration for the assets disposed of.